VPC Peering Connection Configuration

 Select VPG

-3. From the Basic settings tab, VPC Peering Connections panel, click the Add button.
+3. From the Closed Network tab, in the Amazon VPC Peering Connections panel, click the Add button.

 Add VPC peering connection